After A Baby Fox Was Rescued By A Farmer, She Made An Unexpected New Canine Friend

 ADVERTISEMENT

-In Australia, European red foxes are considered pests because they pose a serious threat to the native ecosystem by preying on local wildlife.
-In Tasmania alone, foxes hunt 77 different species, including the nearly endangered wallaby.
+In Australia, European red foxes are seen as pests because they seriously harm the native ecosystem by hunting local animals.
+In Tasmania alone, foxes prey on 77 different species, including the nearly endangered wallaby.

 ADVERTISEMENT